rsksmart/devportal-1.0/content/rsk-devportal/solutions/index.md

                 <a href="/solutions/kriptonmarket/">
                     <div class="content-container">
                         <p class="card-title rsk_green">Kripton Market</p>
-                        <p class="card-desc">Kripton integrates with RSK to provide an on/off ramp solution to give users in Latin American countries access to cryptocurrencies and tokens in the RSK network using their local currencies.</p>
+                        <p class="card-desc">Kripton integrates with Rootstock to provide an on/off ramp solution to give users in Latin American countries access to cryptocurrencies and tokens in the Rootstock network using their local currencies.</p>
                     </div>
                 </a>
                 <div class="btn-container">